Citalopram: Depression

 In the United States, citalopram is approved to treat major depressive disorder.
 Citalopram appears to have comparable efficacy and superior tolerability relative to other antidepressants.
 In the National Institute for Health and Clinical Excellence ranking of ten antidepressants for efficacy and cost-effectiveness, citalopram is fifth in effectiveness (after mirtazapine, escitalopram, venlafaxine, and sertraline) and fourth in cost-effectiveness.
-The ranking results were based on a 2009 meta-analysis by Andrea Cipriani; an update of the analysis in 2018 produced broadly similar results.

-Evidence for effectiveness of citalopram for treating depression in children is uncertain.
+Evidence for the effectiveness of citalopram for treating depression in children is uncertain.

 Panic disorder

 Citalopram is licensed in the UK and other European countries for panic disorder, with or without agoraphobia.

 Other

 Citalopram may be used off-label to treat anxiety, and dysthymia, premenstrual dysphoric disorder, body dysmorphic disorder, and obsessive–compulsive disorder.

 It appears to be as effective as fluvoxamine and paroxetine in obsessive–compulsive disorder.
 Some data suggest the effectiveness of intravenous infusion of citalopram in resistant OCD.
 Citalopram is well tolerated and as effective as moclobemide in social anxiety disorder.
 There are studies suggesting that citalopram can be useful in reducing aggressive and impulsive behavior.
 It appears to be superior to placebo for behavioural disturbances associated with dementia.
 It has also been used successfully for hypersexuality in early Alzheimer's disease.

 A meta-analysis, including studies with fluoxetine, paroxetine, sertraline, escitalopram, and citalopram versus placebo, showed SSRIs to be effective in reducing symptoms of premenstrual syndrome, whether taken continuously or just in the luteal phase.
-For alcoholism, citalopram has produced a modest reduction in alcoholic drink intake and increase in drink-free days in studies of alcoholics, possibly by decreasing desire or reducing the reward.
+For alcoholism, citalopram has produced a modest reduction alcohol intake and increase in drink-free days in studies of alcoholics, possibly by decreasing desire or reducing the reward.

 While on its own citalopram is less effective than amitriptyline in the prevention of migraines, in refractory cases, combination therapy may be more effective.

 Citalopram and other SSRIs can be used to treat hot flashes.

-A 2009 multisite randomized controlled study found no benefit and some adverse effects in autistic children from citalopram, raising doubts whether SSRIs are effective for treating repetitive behavior in children with autism.
+A 2009 multisite randomized controlled study found no benefit and some adverse effects in autistic children from citalopram, raising doubts about whether SSRIs are effective for treating repetitive behavior in children with autism.

-Some research suggests citalopram interacts with cannabinoid protein-couplings in the rat brain, and this is put forward as a potential cause of some of the drug's antidepressant effect.
+Some research suggests citalopram interacts with cannabinoid protein-couplings in the rat brain, and this is put forward as a potential cause of some of the drug's antidepressant effects.